Ngozi-Okonkwo/Leveraging-Microsoft-Excel-for-Smarter-Result-Analysis/README.md

-# 📊 From Grades to Insights: Leveraging Excel for Smarter Result Analysis
+# 📊 From grades to insights: Leveraging Excel for smarter result analysis

 Teachers handle more than just numbers as every grade carries a story of effort, struggle, and achievement.
 Instead of manually collating results, Microsoft Excel can transform raw scores into meaningful insights with ease.